top of page

 Unrealistic expectations lead to dissatisfaction.

-• Discuss your expectations with your provider to help you understand if they are realist.
+• Discuss your expectations with your provider to help you understand if they are realistic.

 5

-• Make sure you know what medications you are being given in the hospital and why you should take them.
+• Make sure you know what medications you are being given in the hospital.

-• Ask the person giving you the medicine to make sure it is your medicine (confirm that it's your medicine.
-You want to make sure that you don't accidentally receive another person's medicine).
+• Confirm that you are receiving the medicine prescribed and intended for you - the right medicine.
+(You want to make sure that you don't accidentally receive another person's medicine).

 • Understand why you are taking the medications.